When to buy gold or silver is a question that can have multiple meanings.

 As in 9 of the last 10 years buying towards the end of one year saw the gold price higher at the end of the following year (see the green arrows).

-Note: We’re counting this year as one of those 9 years where gold finishes the year higher than it ended the last year.
-That is assuming gold doesn’t tumble all the way back down to $1900 before the end of December – not very likely we’d say.
+Note: We can also likely add this year to those 9 years where gold finishes the year higher than it ended the last year.
+That is assuming gold doesn’t tumble all the way back down below $2300 before the end of December – not very likely we’d say.

 When to Buy Gold or Silver?
 Choosing Between the Two Precious Metals